tmbdev-archive/webdataset-examples/README.md

 `main-wds.py`; the latter lets you switch between WebDataset and file based loading using a command line switch.

+# Purpose

+This code is as close as possible to the original PyTorch example to illustrate the changes necessary to move from PyTorch indexed datasets to iterable datasets.

+This is good code to understand the principles of WebDataset if you are familiar with the original example.
+The original example is quite complex because of all the different options.
+This code inherits that complexity.
+Please see the other WebDataset examples for a better starting point to base new code on.

 # Generating the Shards

 Before training with WebDataset, you need a sharded dataset.
 Datasets are becoming